sezero/quakespasm/README.txt

   o  Tracks should be named like "track02.ogg", "track03.ogg" ... (there
      is no track01) and placed into "Quake/id1/music".

-  o  Unix users may need some extra libraries installed: "libmad" for
+  o  Unix users may need some extra libraries installed: "libmad" or
-     MP3, and "libogg" and "libvorbis" for OGG.
+     "libmpg123" for MP3, and "libogg" and "libvorbis" for OGG.

+  o  To prevent tracks from being downsampled, use the "-sndspeed"
+     option to set a sufficiently high sample rate.

   o  Use the "-noextmusic" option to disable this feature.